nuriel77/iri-playbook/docs/post-installation.rst

 Adding or Removing Neighbors
 ============================
+I strongly recommend to use ``iric`` in order to add or remove neighbors.
+It has the advantage that it works seamlessly with Nelson and also makes sure the neighbors you've added or removed persist even after IRI restarts.

 In order to add neighbors you can either use the iota Peer Manager or the command-line.

 To use the command line you can use the script ``nbctl`` that was shipped with this installation.